aptus/FonB-Documentation/INSTALLATION/INSTALLATION.md

 <a name="cli-switches"/>
 ###7.
 FonB CLI Switches
-FonB Command Line Interface Switches are used to use FonB Command with certain predefined options.
+Starting from FonB v1.0.2, FonB Command Line Interface Switches are used to use FonB Command with certain predefined options.
 These switches are explained as under:

 Usage: